-PATH International Advanced Instructor Workshop and Certification
+PATH International Advanced Instructor Certification

-Ride On will also be hosting an Advanced Certification Oct 4-5th at our Chatsworth Ranch.
+Ride On will be hosting an Advanced Certification Oct 4-5th at our Chatsworth Ranch.
 The Certification is currently full, if you would like to be added to the wait list

 Ride On offers lessons for the siblings of our riders as well as the general public.
 Our PATH certified instructors and gentle horses are perfect for all those wishing to take beginner or intermediate English or western style lessons.
 We offer lessons at both Newbury Park and Chatsworth for only $52 for a group lesson (3 or more) for 1 hour.
 Please call for more information.